FindMySchool LogoFindMySchool

 A distinguishing feature is the school's absolute commitment to girls' education research and training.
 Teachers undergo professional development specifically in understanding how girls learn, how to challenge perfectionism, and how to build resilience without sacrificing genuine support.
 This isn't surface-level differentiation; it's embedded in pedagogy.

-The schools feeds students upward into strong universities.
-Of the 2024 cohort of 68 sixth-form leavers, 75% progressed to university.
+The school feeds students upward into strong universities.
 This reflects both selective entry and careful guidance.
 The university and careers team begins supporting students from Year 9, with individual mentoring from Year 10 onwards.

 Beyond the headline figures, the destinations reveal strong progression across Russell Group institutions and competitive courses.
 Medicine remains popular (the school regularly places students into medical schools), as do STEM disciplines, law, humanities, and vocational pathways.
 The alumnae network, spanning the GDST's 25 schools in England, provides ongoing career connections and mentoring.